 Be aware that there are no luggage storage options at the railway station or in the tourist information centre.

+Want to explore more of Brittany?
+Consider including Dinan in your itinerary!
 What did you think?
 Have you been to Saint-Malo?
 Or perhaps you’re thinking of visiting there in the near future?
 Either way, I’d love to hear from you so please add your comments below.

 Author: Anita Sāne